Cuba passes law that bans naming sites after Fidel Castro

-Cuba's National Assembly approved a law on Tuesday that bans commemorative statues of Fidel Castro and naming public places after him, in accordance with the wishes of the revolutionary leader, who died last month.
+HAVANA - Cuba’s National Assembly approved a law that bans commemorative statues of Fidel Castro and naming public places after him, in accordance with the wishes of the revolutionary leader, who died last month.

 Castro always said he did not want a cult of personality, although critics point out that the cult was everywhere.
 His words are posted on billboards nationwide and his name is invoked at every public event.